kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 ### Graduation Criteria

 The feature gate will initially be in a default-disabled alpha state.
-Graduating to beta will make the feature enabled by default, but users that have not yet updated existing label & annotation usage to the unrestricted keys can still disable it.
+Graduating to beta will make the feature enabled by default, but users that have not yet updated existing label usage to the unrestricted keys can still disable it.
 We will allow at least 2 releases before migrating to GA and removing the feature gate entirely.